 Qigong instructor Heidi Yuen

 Ba Duan Jin Qigong is a form of medical Qigong developed in the 12th century and refined over hundreds of years.
-This It is one of the most popular forms of Qigong, commonly practiced in China and other Eastern Countries.
+It is one of the most popular forms of Qigong, commonly practised in China and other Eastern Countries.

 Click here to see all the eight postures.